RESILIENCE REPORTER

-2024 summer internship program
+2025 summer internship program

-The Climate Reporter Summer Internship Program aims to build awareness nationally about climate change impacts and resilience on Native American lands, and build communication, journalism, and multimedia storytelling skills useful to interns as they move forward in their careers.
-Interns will practice telling stories about climate change in their region using photography, audio, video, writing, artwork, poetry, and/or other creative medium of their choice.
+The Resilience Reporter summer internship program aims to build awareness nationally about resilience initiatives on Native American lands, and build communication, journalism, and multimedia storytelling skills useful to interns as they move forward in their careers.
+Interns will practice telling stories using photography, audio, video, writing, artwork, poetry, and/or other creative medium of their choice.
 The internship will leave students with one or more samples of published work for their professional portfolios.
-Stories will be published on the Native Climate website, shared with our project partners in our newsletter, and may be pitched to professional media outlets as appropriate.
+This is a remote position; Interns may be located anywhere in the U.S.

 flower of an edible wild bulb